quasarframework/quasar-framework.org/source/guide/quasar-pages.md

 | /view.**&lt;page-name&gt;**.html | *(optional)* HTML template for the page |
 | /style.**&lt;page-name&gt;**.styl | *(optional)* CSS entry point for the page |

+> **NOTE**
+> If you do not use the optional files or folder, delete them to get a boost in build times.
+This folder structure is created by [Quasar CLI](/guide/cli-commands.html#Create-Page) so you don't have to manually do it.

 ## Page Controller (Javascript)
 The starting point of a Quasar Page is *script.page-name.js* file.
 Think of it as the Controller part of a Page.